Broadcast Communication (BCMN)

 BCMN 2358.
 TELEVISION PRODUCTION I. 3 Hours.
 (TCCN = COMM 1336)

-Fundamentals of television broadcasting, including programming concepts, writing, lighting, and switching practices.
+Fundamentals of television broadcasting, including camera operation, video editing, writing, lighting, and switching practices.

 BCMN 2360.
 INTRODUCTION TO BROADCASTING.
 3 Hours.
 (TCCN = COMM 1335)

 A survey of historical and contemporary operations and functions of broadcasting.
-How broadcasting and the electronic media operate, including understanding of stations, distribution methods and facilities, regulation and the FCC, networks, advertising agencies, audience ratings, and new technologies.
+How radio, television and streaming media operate, including understanding of stations, distribution methods and facilities, regulation and the FCC, networks, advertising agencies, audience ratings, and new technologies.

 BCMN 2370.
 MULTIMEDIA PRODUCTION.
 3 Hours.